The Roomba I7 is iRobot’s latest and perhaps their greatest robotic vacuum to date.

 New bin design

-If you opt for the I7s, you don’t have to constantly remove the bin because the vacuum on the charging base does it for you.
+If you opt for the Roomba I7+, you don’t have to continually remove the bin because the vacuum on the charging base does it for you.

-The new bin is also washable because the motor is moved from the bin to inside the robot itself.
+The new dirt bin is now washable since the motor is no longer inside it.

 Where can I buy this?

-You can buy the Roomba I7 in Amazon but without the vacuuming base for just under $690.
+You can buy the Roomba I7 in Amazon but without the Clean Base for just under $700.
 And it’ll be eligible to their free 2-day shipping if you join Prime.

-The Roomba I7 is a huge step up from the Roomba 980.
-It has a lot of convenience features that will make your life a lot easier.
+The Roomba I7 is a considerable step up from the Roomba 980.
+It has a lot of convenience features that will make life a lot easier.

 Opting for the top of the line I7s will give you a second vacuum that’ll suck up the contents of the robot’s bin into a bag that’s very hygienic to empty.
-You are not exposed to allergens.
+There is no allergen exposure.